a1v0/a1v0.de/README.md

 ## To-do

-1. Find out why site not being indexed by Google
+1. Find out why site not being properly indexed by Google.
+Currently, only the homepage and disclaimer are indexed, as if the spider couldn't/didn't see the sitemap
 2. Update blog post about rendering Markdown in Next, given that Contentlayer is dead
 3. Make site a11y-friendly
     - Semantic HTML (I already pass the automated Lighthouse and Axe checks, but I will read up on semantic HTML to be confident about this site)